MarkAdell/my_articles/README.md

 Depending on the programming language you use, there may or may not be a way to enforce immutability, by having support for immutable variables and data structures.
 This is why I referred to immutability as a "practice", as in some cases, it will be your responsibility to avoid direct mutation (modification) of data entities.

 To achieve immutability, we can follow these general principles, regardless of the programming language we use:
-- Using constant variables if supported
+- Using constant variables if supported.
-- Using immutable data structures if supported
+- Using immutable data structures if supported.
-- Avoiding direct mutation to data entities
+- Avoiding direct mutation to data entities.

 Let's see some examples: